lanl-aea/Tardigrade-examples/docs/software_installation.rst

 https://oit.colorado.edu/services/business-services/github-enterprise

-The Conda Environment for this repo includes all of the same packages included in the Micrormophic Filter repository to guarantee that this software functions appropriately.
+The Conda Environment for this repo includes all of the same packages included in the Micromophic Filter repository to guarantee that this software functions appropriately.

 Test